Tax Bill: What to Do If You Cannot Pay

 The IRS will consider you compliant if the the past 6 years of tax returns have been filed.

-If you cannot afford to pay your taxes, do not make the mistake of thinking that it would be better to not file at all.
-If you have not filed your return, the IRS will not negotiate with you.
+In the event that you cannot afford to pay your taxes, do not make the mistake of thinking that it would be better to not file at all.
+The IRS will not negotiate with you if you have not filed your tax returns.
 Additionally, if you do not file the tax return, penalties, plus interest, will be added to your tax bill.
 Penalties for missing returns are 5% per month, up to a maximum of 25%.

 Therefore, if you owe taxes for multiple years, we recommend that you pay your most recent tax bill first to show compliance.
 Then go back and resolve the older tax years with the IRS.